 Often, the Lawyer has evaluations of the accused person done to demonstrate that there is no problem.
 The evaluation is conducted by an unbiased, licensed mental health professional who may give an opinion after evaluating the individual and discussing the facts of the allegation made against them.
 The mental health professional could say with a degree of professional certainty that the person does not have a problem.

 If the healthcare professional says, to a degree of professional certainty, that the person does have a problem, they could take actions to mitigate their situation and get help for themselves.
 This information may be used to show inconsistencies in the facts and demonstrate that the accused person knows that what they are doing is probably not a good idea and they are taking steps to mitigate the situation.
-The unbiased evaluation is an important element when gathering evidence in West Palm Beach domestic violence cases.
+The unbiased evaluation is an important element when gathering evidence in cases of West Palm Beach domestic violence.

 The evidence in West Palm Beach domestic violence cases usually consists of facts obtained by Law Enforcement Officers from the other party, or through other circumstances that may be used against the accused person to prove their guilt.
 If the facts are not obtained legally or were obtained in violation of the accused person’s constitutional rights against illegal search and seizure or Miranda rights, the Lawyer could attempt to have that evidence dismissed.
 If evidence is too prejudicial, the Attorney may try to get those items thrown out as well.
+If you are facing domestic violence charges, contact Leifert & Leifert today for legal guidance.